 Collect water samples in glass or PETG containers and test within 24 hours.
 Use of other types of plastic collection and/or storage containers may result in adsorptive loss of Microcystins, producing inaccurate (falsely low) results.
-Drinking water samples should be treated with sodium thiosulfate immediately after collection (refer to appropriate technical bulletin).
+Drinking water samples which contain chlorine or other oxidizers must be treated with sodium thiosulfate immediately after collection (refer to appropriate technical bulletin).
 If samples must be held for longer periods (up to 5 days), samples should be stored refrigerated.
 For storage periods greater than 5 days, samples should be stored frozen.